seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 In Egypt sits at dinner, and will make
 No wars without doors: Caesar gets money where
 He loses hearts: Lepidus flatters both,
-Of both is flatter’d; but he neither loves,
+Of both is flatter'd; but he neither loves,
 Nor either cares for him.

 **MENAS**